bobbingwide/wp-top12/readme.txt

 = What is provided? =
+Version 1.1.0 provides the wp-top12/wp-top12 block.

 Version 1.0.0 provides the [wp-top12] shortcode in a new main plugin routine ( wp-top12.php ).

 The downloads.php routine has been changed to use the WordPress REST API.

+Other batch routines associated with performance analysis will be transferred to slog-bloat.

 = What was this plugin's original use? =